michaelgainyo/michaelgainyo.github.io/src/content/blog/traefik-routing-subdomain-to-path-prefix.md

 ## Setting the Stage

-Imagine you're dealing with an `admin` service, which serves as the central hub of your application's administrative dashboard.
-Accessible at `admin.miq.localhost`.
-The admin service also houses your app's API at `admin.miq.localhost/api`.
+Imagine you're dealing with an `admin` service, which serves as the central hub of your application's administrative dashboard--accessible at `admin.example.localhost`.
+The admin service also houses your app's API at `admin.example.localhost/api`.
 However, for security considerations, it's preferred to keep this endpoint away from direct public exposure.

 ## Understanding the Setup

 Traefik is a reverse proxy that can be configured to route requests to different services based on the request's host and path.
 It uses "labels" in Docker to dynamically discover and configure services.
 Traefik also has middleware support, which allows you to modify requests and responses before they reach their destination.
 A middleware can only change the path of a URL and not its host, which is where Nginx comes in.

 Nginx is a web server that can be configured to rewrite paths in requests before they reach their destination.
 So, we will use Traefik to route requests to the correct service.
-Nginx will serve as the public interface for the application's API at `api.miq.localhost` and funnel all requests from `api.miq.localhost` to `admin.miq.localhost/api`, effectively concealing the admin service from the end-user's view.
+Nginx will serve as the public interface for the application's API at `api.example.localhost` and funnel all requests from `api.example.localhost` to `admin.example.localhost/api`, effectively concealing the admin service from the end-user's view.

 ## Configuring Traefik and Nginx